McDonald’s worker pays for family’s meal when mom forgets wallet; mom raises over $35K for him in return

-WAYNESVILLE, Pa.
-(WJW) — A photo of a McDonald’s employee from Pennsylvania is going viral after his amazing act of kindness for a mother and her children.
+WAYNESVILLE, Ohio.
+(WJW) — A photo of a McDonald’s employee from Ohio is going viral after his amazing act of kindness for a mother and her children.

 Brittany Reed posted about the encounter on Facebook, and it’s gotten over 709,000 reactions since.

-Note: This story has been updated to correct that the state was Ohio.